FRESH STREET CAME BACK IN 2020 FOR A 4TH EDITION!

 Keynote 3 - Health and safety: how far our freedom goes?

 Collective health comes first and now we know how the balance between human rights and freedoms can change suddenly and how the greater protection of one right may involve the deprivation of other freedoms.
-We may imagine new models of sustainability, pioneering ideas and new resistance practices that perhaps already exist and we don’t know.
+We may imagine new models of sustainability, pioneering ideas and new resistance practices that perhaps already exist and we don’t know about.

 Speakers: Chiara Gusmeroli, Italy & Sepehr Sharifzadeh, Iran.